pletfix/hello-plugin/README.md

     By convention, the namespace should consist of vendor and plugin name.
 The vendor name should be your username or organization name of your github account.

+4. After you have modified the application's `composer.json`, you have to enter the following command into a terminal under the directory of your apllicaction:

+    ~~~
+    composer dump
+    ~~~

 Now you are ready to add services, assets, commands or what ever you like.

 Read more about writing Pletfix plugins in the [official documentation](https://pletfix.com/docs/master/en/plugins#writing).